gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 GitLab instances, otherwise the networks will become a single point of failure.

-Read carefully how to configure the components below.
+Make sure that you read this document once as a whole before configuring the components below.

 ### High Availability with Sentinel

 >
-- Since GitLab `8.11`, you can configure a list of Redis Sentinel servers that will monitor a group of Redis servers to provide failover support.
+- Starting with GitLab `8.11`, you can configure a list of Redis Sentinel servers that will monitor a group of Redis servers to provide failover support.
-- With GitLab `8.14`, we bundled Redis Sentinel as part of Omnibus package and improved the way you use and configure it.
+- Starting with GitLab `8.14`, the Omnibus GitLab Enterprise Edition package comes with Redis sentinel daemon support.

 High Availability with Redis requires a few things: